prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 No one wants to A decomposition (e.g., Cholesky decomposition) No one wants to do Gussian Elimination.

 Iterative methods such as **Conjugate Gradient (CG)** exploit the SPD structure of A to achieve fast convergence with low memory usage.

-The idea is
+The idea is to take away a component p from r, here p is a vector, r is residual (r = b - A x).

 ---

 ## Interpretation as an Optimization Problem